 Making melogaze since 2007

-Vision Éternel is a melogaze band currently based in Montreal, Canada.
+Vision Eternel (formerly Vision Éternel) is a melogaze band currently based in Montreal, Canada.
 It was originally founded by Alexandre Julien in Edison, New Jersey, USA, in January of 2007.

 Vision Eternel (formerly Vision Éternel) is a melogaze band currently based in Montreal, Canada.
 It was originally founded in January of 2007 by Alexandre Julien while living in Edison, New Jersey, USA.
 Since 2007, the band has released five extended plays: “Seul Dans L’obsession” (2007), “Un Automne En Solitude” (2008), “Abondance De Périls” (2010), “The Last Great Torch Song” (2012) and “Echoes From Forgotten Hearts” (2015); one compilation: “An Anthology Of Past Misfortunes” (2009); one boxed set: “An Anthology Of Past Misfortunes” (2018), and has appeared on a handful of compilations and samplers.